 JUAN GONZALEZ: And your report also gives some indication of the total number of foreign fighters, which I found — or at least the ones that are in custody, which I found to be somewhat low, in terms of what we might imagine.
 Could you talk about the actual numbers?

 NED PARKER: Right.
 I mean, their numbers — I mean, it’s still — I think the Americans would even say that their numbers aren’t precise.
 It’s based upon detainees arrested over the years, detainees currently in prison.
-Right now there’s, I think, 130 foreign fighters in US custody.
-Of those, 45% are Saudi.
-The United States guesses that there are between sixty and eighty foreign fighters who cross into Iraq each month through Syria, so almost half of those, according to the United States, have been Saudi.
+Right now there’s, I think, 130 foreign fighters in U.S. custody.
+Of those, 45 percent are Saudi.
+The United States guesses that there are between 60 and 80 foreign fighters who cross into Iraq each month through Syria, so almost half of those, according to the United States, have been Saudi.
 So it is actually — it’s a fairly low number in the scheme of things, and the United States, even in releasing these numbers, were saying that the Saudi foot soldiers are being used as suicide bombers, for the most part, or fighters on the ground, people with, you know, a very quick shelf life, that are probably going to die.
 But they’re quite open about the fact that the majority of al-Qaeda in Iraq, even if it has a foreign leadership, is Iraqi, and, I mean, that shouldn’t be lost sight of.
 The vast majority of al-Qaeda in Iraq is Iraqi.

-JUAN GONZALEZ: And what did the military brass in Iraq tell you about their efforts to try to get Saudi Arabia to somehow or other control the Jihadist fighters that are leaving their country?
+JUAN GONZALEZ: And what did the military brass in Iraq tell you about their efforts to try to get Saudi Arabia to somehow or other control the jihadist fighters that are leaving their country?

 NED PARKER: Well, we — the officers I’ve spoken with, they believe that the Saudi government should be doing a tougher job on its border with Jordan, because that’s the flow of Saudi fighters to Iraq, often by bus or plane, be it Jordan to Syria or by plane perhaps direct to Syria.
 So their objection is that there’s no sense of real vigorous screening of the males crossing the border, meaning that if they fit a certain profile, there’s no questioning of them.
 They just let people go.
 It’s not suspicious if they have very little money, you know, narrow possessions, think they’re going for a very short trip.
-There’s no effort to stop them, according to the US military officers I’ve spoken with — or the Iraqis, for that matter.
+There’s no effort to stop them, according to the U.S. military officers I’ve spoken with — or the Iraqis, for that matter.

 AMY GOODMAN: And what are the military brass saying about the fact that they are Saudi?
 I mean, I think most people in this country, they now believe there are a number of Iranians fighting in Iraq, not Saudis, in the same way that probably many people in the United States don’t realize the vast majority of those who flew the planes on 9/11 were Saudi and not Iraqi.